holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

 The following changes don't break Holochain's APIs or require updates to your code, but they may require you to reassess whether your hApp will work as expected:

 * The Holo WebSDK has been removed from the scaffolding tool, so you won't see any option to add it to your project anymore.
+* If any of your zomes directly depend on the `rand` crate at version 0.8, you'll need to upgrade to 0.9 because of a change in the way that rand was patched for use in a WASM environment.